The German Shepherd Golden Retriever Mix is an active, intelligent dog weighing 55-85lbs and standing 22-26 inches tall at the shoulder.

 Health risks like these underline the importance of purchasing your pup from a responsible breeder.

-One that has health tested the parent animals.
+This will be one that has health tested the parent animals.

 These tests can give insight on what sort of health issues, if any, your dog may run into down the line.